CS-Chefs/MyPantry/Team Reports.md

 - Pull all finished layouts into one file
 - Work on **Architecture & Design** document
 - Finish the created database.

+## October 21, 2022

+### Previous Goals:
+- Pull all finished layouts into one file
+- Work on **Architecture & Design** document
+- Finish the created database.

+### Progress and Issues:
+Almost all layouts are done and almost every page will have some kind of functionality ready by next week.
+I have *miswrote* about our database being a sample, instead the database will be pulled from online sources.
+Alex Sanchez has got our Navigation bar to work universally across pages, as well as implementing the API for our database.

+### Next Weeks goals:
+- Create and finish the **Architecture & Design** document to be due by **Oct 24**.
+Updated roles:
+1. **Ethan Forsha:** Software Architecture
+2. **EVERYONE:** Use Case Specification Achievement
+3. **Thomas Birt:** Component Design
+4. **Tanner Dull:** Coding Guidelines
+5. **Zachary Padalino:** User Interface Design
+6. **Alexander Sanchez:** Process Descriptions (Revisions and Updates)

+- Basic functionality will be implemented by then.
+- Implement the database from online for user information **(including factories!)** :smiley: :flushed: :flushed: